AyushBhargav/Brain-Friendly-Interpreter/README.md

 # BrainFriendly-Interpreter

+Family friendly version of BF interpreter.
 Literally a turing machine.
 Written in Python.
-Language is simple to learn, concise, efficient and anything but useful.
+Language is simple to learn, concise, efficient and not useful.

 ## Friendly Challenge
 Generate a fibonacci series with the interpreter.